WalletScrutiny/WalletScrutinyCom/_android/com.bitcanner.blogspot.bitcanner.md

 ## The Site

-The website is..confusing as to explaining what this app is supposed to be.
+The website is … confusing as to explaining what this app is supposed to be.
 There are quite a few spelling errors and it sounds very fishy.

 > A bitcoin database for windows and Now Android..